-Diffusion and FM policies therefore share a common structural mismatch with classical online policy gradients: likelihoods are expensive or undefined, reparameterization gradients require differentiating through deep generative dynamics, and CDFs are inaccessible.
-This explains the instability widely observed when optimizing generative policies directly in action space in online RL.
+Diffusion and FM policies share a fundamental structural mismatch with classical online policy gradients: likelihoods are expensive or undefined, reparameterization gradients involve deep, unstable backpropagation, and CDFs are non-existent.
+These factors collectively explain the widespread instability observed when applying standard RL algorithms directly to generative policies.

-\textsc{GoRL} resolves this mismatch by removing the generator from the policy-gradient estimator.
-All gradient-based policy optimization is carried out on a tractable latent policy $\pi_\theta(\varepsilon\mid s)$, which satisfies Route I with cheap likelihood ratios, while the expressive decoder $\pi_\phi(a\mid s,\varepsilon)$ is trained separately using likelihood-free generative objectives under a fixed latent prior.
-In this way, stable online policy gradients and expressive multimodal action generation can coexist without forcing diffusion or FM likelihoods into the optimization loop.
+\textsc{GoRL} resolves this mismatch by structurally decoupling the generator from the gradient estimator.
+We confine all gradient-based policy optimization to a tractable latent policy $\pi_\theta(\varepsilon\mid s)$—which satisfies Route I via cheap, closed-form likelihoods—while the expressive decoder $\pi_\phi(a\mid s,\varepsilon)$ is trained separately via supervised generative objectives anchored to a fixed prior.
+This factorization allows stable online policy gradients and expressive multimodal generation to coexist, \textbf{obviating} the need to force intractable generative likelihoods into the RL optimization loop.